ThoughtFull-World/tf-dreams/README.md

 ## 🎯 Features

 - 🎤 **Voice Recording**: Speak your dreams naturally (up to 60 seconds)
-- 🤖 **AI Story Generation**: Transform voice into coherent narratives using Claude
+- 🤖 **AI Story Generation**: Transform voice into coherent narratives using OpenAI GPT-4
-- 🎬 **Video Creation**: Generate stunning videos with Luma AI
+- 🎬 **Video Creation**: Generate stunning videos with Fal.ai
 - 📚 **Dream Library**: Access all your past dreams with magic link authentication
 - 🔗 **Social Sharing**: Share your dream videos with a unique link
 - 🎨 **Beautiful UI**: Glassmorphic design with smooth animations